N'Golo Kanté: 2018–2023: European and World champion

 He marked his 200th appearance in all competitions with the club 23 February 2021 as Chelsea beat Atlético Madrid 1–0 in the Champions League round of 16.
 Kanté was widely lauded for his performances against the Spanish sides, Atlético Madrid and Real Madrid, en-route to the final of the Champions League.
 He was named player of the match as he won his first UEFA Champions League after Chelsea defeated Manchester City 1–0 in the 2021 UEFA Champions League Final in Porto.
 Arsène Wenger described Kanté's performance as "unbelievable", and commentators argued that Kanté's performance in the Champions League put him in contention for the 2021 Ballon d’Or.
 In anticipation of the award, Kante said that "it's a great individual award for players, but I see it as the result of a season.
 It's not necessarily an objective I'm working on."

 After Kanté's match-winning performances in Chelsea's run-up to the final of the 2020–21 UEFA Champions League season, several pundits proclaimed him as the apparent successor to former France and Chelsea player Claude Makélélé, who is considered to be one of the best defensive midfielders of all time.
 For his performances throughout the season, Kanté was named the UEFA Men's Midfielder of the year on 26 August 2021, but lost out to Chelsea teammate Jorginho in the UEFA Men's Player of the Year Award.

 In later September 2021, Kanté tested positive for COVID-19 amid its pandemic, and was required to self-isolate for 10 days.
 On 8 October, Kanté was one of five Chelsea players included in the final 30-man shortlist for the 2021 Ballon d'Or.
 On 13 February 2022, he helped Chelsea to their first FIFA Club World Cup triumph in a 2–1 win over Palmeiras.
 On 14 August 2022, he suffered a hamstring injury during a match against Tottenham Hotspur, which kept him sidelined until April 2023.

 Al-Ittihad

 On 21 June 2023, Kante agreed to sign for Saudi Professional League club Al-Ittihad on 1 July upon the expiration of his Chelsea contract.
+On 14 August 2023, he made his debut with the team as a starter against Al Raed in a 3–0 Saudi Professional League away match win.
+On 18 September 2023, he made his AFC Champions League debut against Uzbekistan Super League club OKMK Olmaliq in a 3–0 home win.
+He finished his first season with Al-Ittihad with 4 goals and 6 assists in 46 matches in all competitions.

+In 2024–25 season, he showed a very successful performance for Al-Ittihad, winning both the Saudi Pro League and King's Cup, and finishing the season with 4 goals and 4 assists in 35 matches in all competitions.